ktangsali/physicsnemo-sym/docs/user_guide/features/nodes.rst

 Custom Nodes
 ------------

-Modulus Sym also allows users to create simple nodes for custom calculation.
+PhysicsNeMo Sym also allows users to create simple nodes for custom calculation.
 These can be generated either using SymPy or using the base ``Node`` class.
 Some examples of this are shown below.

 Custom Nodes using ``torch.nn.Module``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~